Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Okay, but don't let that bother you because it's America's heroes.

-So let's we don't want to get caught up in this.
+So we don't want to get caught up in this.

-So let's just pass the bill and move on, because there's nothing there's nothing to be said for standing up to st to to to a bill like this, you'll just look like a mean-spirited right-wing hate monger.
+So let's just pass the bill and move on because there's nothing to be said for standing up to a bill like this.

-Let's let's take what Senator Coburn did as a good object lesson in the way American legislating now works in the twenty-first century.
+Let's take what Senator Coburn did as a good object lesson in the way American legislating now works in the 21st century.

 He basically chopped the cost of this bill in half.

-And it's not gonna affect the health care of any of these firemen.
+And it's not going to affect the health care of any of these firemen.

-It's not gonna affect uh w the kind of health treatment these first responders get.
+It's not going to affect the kind of health treatment these first responders get.

-Uh they're still gonna get all the care, the best care in the world, and yet the bill has been chopped in half.
+They're still going to get all the care, the best care in the world, and yet the bill has been chopped in half.

 As I said, American education spends more per student than anywhere on the planet except Luxembourg and has nothing to show for it.

-Wouldn't you say that at least thirty to fifty percent of the money in the United States education budget is entirely wasted.
+Wouldn't you say that at least 30 to 50 percent of the money in the United States education budget is entirely wasted?

-I would like to see Senator Coburn apply what he just applied to the James the Droga nine eleven Health and Compensation Act to every other piece of legislation.
+I would like to see Senator Coburn apply what he just applied to the James Zedroger 9/11 Health and Compensation Act to every other piece of legislation.

-Let's try and chop 40 to 50 percent of out of every spending bill that comes up, uh starting with the hundred and twelfth Congress in January.
+Let's try and chop 40 to 50 percent out of every spending bill that comes up starting with the 112th Congress in January.

-The amount of w and people say, oh, well, it's not a big deal.
+The amount of what people say, oh, well, it's not a big deal.

-You know, let's just what does it matter if we give them eight billion or seven billion or six billion or four billion?
+You know, let's just, what does it matter if we give them 8 billion or 7 billion or 6 billion or 4 billion?

 What does it matter?